FieldStudiesCouncil/IMD-Postcode-Checker/README.md

 # IMD Postcode Checker

-The IMD Postcode Checker is a tiny thing made entirely with lean, boring, code, open data and ❤️.
+The IMD Postcode Checker is a tiny thing made with lean but boring code, open data and plenty of ❤️.

 The tool enables you to look up the Index of Multiple Deprivation rank for a list of postcodes.
 The lower the rank, the more deprived the area.